 If you care about SEO and want to create a sitemap we have good news: Since version 3.19.x Aimy Sitemap PRO also provides a report on broken links.
 In this case you do not need an extra extension to find your dead links.
+All broken links are listed along with the page the link was found on.
+This way fixing broken links is quite comfortable.
 Additionally, a sitemap sums up all current web pages of your Joomla! website so it minimizes the problem that pages that no longer exist are found in Google SERPs.

 Step two: Repair or delete broken links